Sniper – Automatic Exploiter

 Security teams and specialists can use all this data to continue their pentesting work into the network (manually, by the pentester) and for vulnerability validation.

 When Sniper succeeds in exploiting a vulnerability, system administrators must act straight away, as the risk is real and attackers can exploit it at any given moment.
 This tool helps you become very effective at filtering out the noise that vulnerability scanners create, eliminating false positives, and helping you focus on the vulnerabilities that matter.
+Here's how many of them we detect compared to other security platforms.

 This is the complete list of modules and capabilities currently available in Sniper: